olexandra-dmytrenko/jms2-lab/README.md

 JMS 2 Hands on Lab
 ==================
 This hands-on-lab provides a basic introduction to the JMS 2 API included in Java EE 7.
-The lab uses GlassFish, NetBeans and Maven.
+The lab uses WildFly, NetBeans and Maven.
 You could choose to use Eclipse or any other IDE with a little bit of effort.
-Similarly it should be possible to use any Java EE 7 compatible application server such as WildFly.
+Similarly it should be possible to use any Java EE 7 compatible application server such as GlassFish, JBoss EAP, WebSphere Liberty or WebLogic.

 Setup
 -----
 * This lab assumes you are using your own machine.
 You will need to perform this setup on the machine you will use for the lab.
 * Make sure you have at least JDK 7 installed.
-The lab was tested with JDK 7.
+The lab was tested with JDK 8.
-* Install NetBeans 8 or above.
+* Install NetBeans 8.1 or above.
 Make sure you use the Java EE version of NetBeans (NetBeans comes in several flavors - we need the Java EE features).
 During NetBeans installation, please accept all the default choices.
-This will automatically install GlassFish for you.
+* Please install WildFly 10.1.0.Final.
+You will need the full Java EE 7 version.
+All you should need to do is download a zip file and unzip it.
 * Download this repository, probably as a zip.
 If using a zip download, unzip somewhere in your file system.

 Instructions
 ------------
-* Open NetBeans and start GlassFish (Services -> Servers -> GlassFish -> Start).
+* Start WildFly by executing WILFLY_INSTALL_LOCATION/bin/standalone.[sh|bat] --server-config=standalone-full.xml.
+You can also setup and start
+  WildFly from NetBeans, this is what we did.
 * Open the Maven project in the 'problem' directory in NetBeans (File -> Open Project).
 This is the project you will be working on.
 Simply start reading the instructions in the comments for the [unit test](problem/src/test/java/org/glassfish/jms2lab/Jms2Test.java).
 At this stage you should have a basic understanding